Reasons Red Light Therapy for Fertility Might Not Seem to Be Working

 “I used RLT for my last cycle and it didn’t work”.

 What's the deal?
-When everyone is hyped up for PBM - the stories of success are exciting and hope is high BUT you don't feel like it's working for you - or it seems to be creating issues instead of fixing them.
+When everyone is hyped up for red light therapy - the stories of success are exciting and hope is high BUT you don't feel like it's working for you - or it seems to be creating issues instead of fixing them.
 What's going on?

-We all know this, but it’s important to remember that getting that positive test is influenced by a multitude of factors.
-PBM is one piece of a very complex puzzle, and while it can be beneficial, it’s essential to understand the many variables that come into play during a cycle (there's probably a lot more to consider that we don't even know about).
-Before we jump in I'm working with the assumption that you're also 'doing all the things' - nutrition, movement, stress management, supplements.
+We all know at some level that, that getting that positive test is influenced by a multitude of factors. photobiomodulation is one piece of a very complex puzzle, and while it can be beneficial, it’s essential to understand the many variables that come into play during a cycle (there's probably a lot more to consider that we don't even know about).
+Before we jump in I'm working with the assumption that you're also 'doing all the things' - nutrition, movement, stress management and tracking your cycles consistently.

 Differing Diagnoses: Every Journey is Unique